whossname/basic-db/docs/1_Design.md

 The file format design is heavily influenced by the [SQLite format](https://www.sqlite.org/fileformat.html).
 Based of the descisions made above the following secions are relevant:

 1. The Database File
    1.2.
 Pages
    1.3.
 The Database Header
-   1.3.2.
+   &nbsp; &nbsp; 1.3.2.
 Page Size
-   1.3.7.
+   &nbsp; &nbsp; 1.3.7.
 In-header database size
    1.6.
 B-tree Pages
    1.7.
 Cell Payload Overflow Pages
 2. Schema Layer
    2.1.
 Record Format
    2.3.
 Representation Of SQL Tables
    2.6.
 Storage Of The SQL Database Schema _(details on the master table)_